How to Install Microsoft Edge on Ubuntu (26.04, 24.04, 22.04)

 Install Required Packages

-sudo apt install software-properties-common curl ca-certificates gnupg -y
+sudo apt install curl ca-certificates gpg -y

 Add the Microsoft Edge Repository